lavy28p/Fruit-farms-in-Connecticut/README.md

 - Make the site responsive to desktop and mobile

 #### PostMVP
-- A map feature to display with the farm address location
+- A map feature to display the location pin of the all list of farms displayed
 - When we click the website url, takes to the farm's website page

 ## Project Schedule